Ensoniq VFX

-The Ensoniq VFX Synth was initially released as a performance type synthesizer in 1989.
+The Ensoniq VFX is a performance-type synthesizer released in 1989.
 It was soon followed by the release of the VFX-SD, which included some updated waveforms (drum waves), a 24-track sequencer and a floppy drive.
-Both models were equipped with the Ensoniq Signal Processing (ESP) chip for 24-bit effects.
-The VFX-SD also included two AUX outs, which allowed for a total of 4 outputs from the synth for more routing flexibility.
-The initial models were 21-voice polyphony, and in latter models of the VFX-SD (I/II) and the SD-1, the polyphony was 32.
+Both models were equipped with the Ensoniq Signal Processing (ESP) chip for 24-bit effects; the VFX-SD also included two AUX outs, which allowed for a total of 4 outputs from the synth for more routing flexibility.
+The original VFX model had a 21-voice polyphony, whilst the later models of the VFX-SD (I/II) and the SD-1 increased the polyphony to 32.